Kesatuan Melayu Muda: Activity

 KMM and several other Malay organisations later organised a Malay Congress in August 1939 in Kuala Lumpur.
 The second congress was held in Singapore in December 1940 while the third meeting was planned in Ipoh in 1941.
 The third congress however never took place due to Japanese occupation.

 During the eve of the Second World War, KMM, Ibrahim Yaacob and his colleagues actively encouraged anti-British sentiments.
 The Japanese also aided KMM and financed Ibrahim Yaacob's purchased of an influential Malay publication called Warta Malaya in Singapore.
 By 1941, the British began observing the activities of KMM as they perceived KMM as a radical left-wing association.
 By the end of the year, Ibrahim Yaacob, Ishak Muhammad and many other KMM leadership were arrested and imprisoned, leaving the KMM severely weakened.

 During the Battle of Malaya, KMM was one of many organisations that aided the Japanese as they believed that Japanese would give Malaya independence.
 The KMM actively assisted the Japanese through fifth column activities.
 This pro-Japanese anti-British tendency made KMM very close to the Japanese force.
 All of KMM members that were imprisoned by the British earlier were released by the Japanese during the occupation.
 In January 1942, KMM requested the Japanese to grant Malaya the independence the Japanese had promised earlier.
 This was the first request for Malayan independence by a Malaya-wide political body.
 The request was turned down.
 Furthermore, the Japanese authorities were aware that KMM had links with the Malayan Communist Party and the Malayan Peoples' Anti-Japanese Army.
-These led to the disbandment of KMM and establishment the Malayan branch of Pembela Tanah Air (also known as the Malai Giyu Gun or by its Malay acronym PETA) militia in its stead with Ibrahim Yaacob made the commander-in-chief with lieutenant-colonel rank.
+These led to the disbandment of KMM and establishment of the Malayan Volunteer Army (マライ義勇軍, Marai Giyūgun) in its stead with Ibrahim Yaacob made the commander-in-chief with lieutenant-colonel rank.
 Despite the forced dissolution of KMM, Japan did not arrest its members because they needed to establish rapport with the Malays, which KMM members had provided.

 With the surrender of Japan in August 1945, former KMM cadres formed the nucleus of the emerging political movements like the Parti Kebangsaan Melayu Malaya, Angkatan Pemuda Insaf, and Angkatan Wanita Sedar.